mohammedbouazzaoui/concrete_inspection/README.md

-Clone the git repo and create a docker using the instructions in file "create_docker_image.txt" This will allow you to create an docker image, run a container and start the app.
+Clone the git repo and create a docker using the instructions in file "create_docker_image.txt" This will allow you to create a docker image, run a container and start the app.
 After this you will have access to the app locally using your webbrowser with:

 http://localhost:5000

-you can also access the app on Heroku using:
+you can also access a deployed version of the app on Heroku using:

 https://concreteinspection.herokuapp.com/info/